Arts

 Installation Skafte Kuhn

 The literally multi-layered work of the Mannheim artist Skafte Kuhn (born 1969) could probably be summarized with the keywords nature - human being - being - growing.
 Overlays, spatial levels and three-dimensional elements are omnipresent in his work.
 He often uses found images and old photographs as elements for collages.
 Amorphous shapes, circles or crystalline structures “grow” out of surfaces, covering what lies behind them, creating something mysteriously hidden or ambiguous.
 He often finds atmospheric models in literary texts, for example Romanticism.
 Skafte Kuhn stages objects and uses performative productions as a basis for pictorial works.
 All of this is no coincidence, as he is a trained theater sculptor and also focused on sculpture and installation during his studies at the Karlsruhe State Academy of Fine Arts.
-(Text: Kim Behm, curation: Kim Behm & Yvonne Vogel)
+(Text: Kim Behm & Yvonne Vogel, Art curators)

 70th exhibition: Marbod Fritsch